gcochard/node-style-guide/Readme.md

 var admin_user = db.query('SELECT * FROM users ...');
 ```

-## Use UpperCamelCase for class names
+## Use PascalCase for class names

-Class names should be capitalized using `UpperCamelCase`.
+Class names should be capitalized using `PascalCase`.

 *Right:*